IBSilver/GameDevelopment/GameDevelopment/citm_desvj_project_template-L08/README.md

 ## Key Features

+ - Logo Scene & Title Scene.
+ - Music for scenes and level & Fx for jump, death and win.
  - The player can move left or right and can jump.
  - The player can die.
  - The player can win.
  - The player can obtain coins.

+ ## Navigation

+ - Logo Scene: 5 seconds screen.
+Also can press Enter to go to the Title Screen.
+ - Title Scene: Press Enter to start the level.
+ - Dead Scene: Appears when you die.
+Wait a few seconds and try again!

 ## Controls

  - D: Move right
  - A: Move left
  - Space: Jump
- - If you die, you can go to the start of the level with F1 or F3.

  ## Debug